22 Questions to Ask Your Band or DJ

 How many weddings do you typically do in a year?

 What You Want to Know: You're trying to determine how experienced they are—not only how long they've been doing weddings, but also how often is important to understanding how well they can handle your dance floor.
 Ask to speak to some previous couples.
 Online reviews tell some of the story, but being able to chat directly with couples who used this band or DJ can give you a clearer picture of what they're like to work with.
-And if someone only DJs or plays part time, that's usually a red flag that they're not talented or established enough to make a living from their music.

 Do you have another wedding gig before or after ours?